An extension of Furstenberg's theorem of the infinitude of primes: The extension of Furstenberg’s theorem

-This contradiction proves the second possibility.\\ Now, if primes $(artith \ k)$ were finite, then $\bigcup_{p} S_{k}(p, 0)$ would be a finite union of closed sets (by (B)), and hence closed.
-Consequently, $ \{-1, \ 1 \}$ and \{0\} would be an open set, in violation of (A). \end{proof} Interestingly, the extension of the theorem consists of proving that there are infinitely many powers of two.
-Regardless, Formula \eqref{eq:5} is important and completes or extends Furstenberg's theorem of the infinitude of primes.
+Finally, if primes (\textit{arith} $k$) were finite, then $\bigcup_{p} S_{k}(p, 0)$ would be a finite union of closed sets (by (B)), and hence closed.
+Consequently, $ \{-1, \ 1 \}$ and \{0\} would be open sets, in violation of (A). \end{proof}

-As we will see later, the previous argument will be interesting to adopt when we study new arithmetics.
+Interestingly, the extension of the theorem consists of proving that there are infinitely many powers of two.
+Regardless, formula \eqref{eq:5} completes or extends Furstenberg's theorem of the infinitude of primes.
+As we will see later, we will adopt the previous argument when we study new arithmetics.

-\section{Classic problems revisited.}
+\section{Classic problems revisited}

 We now study some classic conjectures of number theory.
 We start with Goldbach's Conjecture and observe an interesting property.
-If $k \in E$, the conjecture is equivalent in all \textit{k-arithmetics}.
+If $k \in E$, the conjecture is equivalent in all $k$-\textit{arithmetics}.
 If $k \in O$, the conjecture is false.
 The same result occurs with more important conjectures, which reminds us of what happens in geometry with the postulate of parallels: the concept of ``line between two points'' depends on the space we are considering.
 Understanding this idea, the euclidean parallel postulate is solved with simplicity (it can be true or false).